okineadev/okineadev/README.md

 I work on open source projects, create my own and help others.
 I am the maintainer of the [**Material Icon Theme**](https://github.com/material-extensions/vscode-material-icon-theme) extension for VS Code, Co-founder of [**Zgalera Inc.**](https://github.com/ZGalera)

+My contacts are available directly in the terminal 👉 `npx okineadev`

 <br>

 <picture>